AdamaJava/adamajava/docs/qprofiler2/index.md

 ## Installation

-qprofiler2 requires java 8 and Multi-core machine (ideally) and little of RAM
+qprofiler2 requires java 8 and Multi-core machine (ideally) and 5G of RAM

 * To do a build of qprofiler2, first clone the adamajava repository.
   ~~~~{.text}